SENSUIKAN!

 20 August 1942:

 SubRon 2 is disbanded.
-The I-7 is directly subordinated to the Sixth Fleet.
+I-7 is directly attached to Sixth Fleet HQ.

 8 September 1942:

-Departs Yokosuka for the Solomons with Capt Tamaki Tomejiro (ComSubDiv 7) embarked on her fourth war patrol, carrying an E14Y1 "Glen" seaplane.
+Departs Yokosuka for the Solomons with Captain Tamaki Tomejiro (ComSubDiv 7) embarked, carrying an E9W1 "Slim" seaplane.

 13 October 1942:

-The I-7's floatplane reconnoiters Espiritu Santo.
-The pilot reports seeing two light cruisers, several destroyers and seven colliers off the south coast of Espiritu Santo.
+At dawn, I-7's floatplane reconnoiters Espiritu Santo.
+The pilot reports seeing two light cruisers, seven transports, several smaller vessels and seaplanes off the south coast.

 14 October 1942:

-After nightfall, the I-7 shells Espiritu Santo.
+After nightfall, I-7 shells Espiritu Santo.
 She fires 17 shells.

 23 October 1942: